nathan-barry/nathan.rs/content/notes/os/filesystem.md

 - When was it created or last modified?
 - Where are the data blocks situated?

-The operating system always keeps the metadata at a predetermined, easily accessible location.
-Data embodies the actual content that users are interested in.
-This comprises sectors of data strategically placed on the disk.
+The operating system keeps the metadata at a predetermined, easily accessible location.
+Data is actual content that users are interested in.
+This comprises sectors of data placed on the disk.

 #### Design Properties for an Ideal Filesystem

-Understanding typical file patterns helps us delineate what an ideal filesystem might look like:

 1. Quick access to smaller files.
 2. Efficient access to larger files.